Things to do In Springfield Ohio

 Arguably the most influential architect of the modern era, Frank Lloyd Wright designed the

 Westcott House in 1906 and it was built in 1908.
-While touring the Prairie School-styled home
+You can learn about architecture, history and preservation on a tour of this Prairie School-styled home.

-As one of the nations most captivating works of in situ folk art, the extraordinary Hartman Rock Garden features many varieties of flowers and over 50 different structures made of hundreds of thousands of stones.
+Next, you will want to visit the Hartman Rock Garden because it is one of the nations most captivating works of in situ folk art and features many varieties of flowers.
+You will also find over 50 different structures made of hundreds of thousands of stones!

 The Springfield Museum of Art is the only Smithsonian Affiliate art museum in Ohio.
 Spectators